Arthur Koestler: Family and early life

-Palestine, Paris, Berlin and polar flight, 1926–1931
+Palestine, Paris, Berlin, and polar flight, 1926–1931

-For a few weeks Koestler lived in a kibbutz, but his application to join the collective (Kvutzat Heftziba) was rejected by its members.
-For the next twelve months he supported himself with menial jobs in Haifa, Tel Aviv, and Jerusalem.
-Frequently penniless and starving, he often depended on friends and acquaintances for survival.
-He occasionally wrote or edited broadsheets and other publications, mostly in German.
-In early 1927 he left Palestine briefly for Berlin, where he ran the Secretariat of Ze'ev Jabotinsky's Revisionist Party.
+For a few weeks, Koestler lived in a kibbutz, but his application to join the collective (Kvutzat Heftziba) was rejected by its members.
+For the next twelve months, he supported himself with menial jobs in Haifa, Tel Aviv, and Jerusalem.
+Frequently penniless and starving, he depended on friends and acquaintances for survival.
+He occasionally wrote or edited broadsheets and other publications, mainly in German.
+In early 1927, he left Palestine briefly for Berlin, where he ran the secretariat of Ze'ev Jabotinsky's revisionist Zionist party Hatzohar.

 Later that year, through a friend, Koestler obtained the position of Middle East correspondent for the prestigious Berlin-based Ullstein-Verlag group of newspapers.
-He returned to Jerusalem, where for the next two years he produced detailed political essays, as well as some lighter reportage, for his principal employer and for other newspapers.
-He was resident at this time at 29 Rehov Hanevi'im, in Jerusalem.
-He travelled extensively, interviewed heads of state, kings, presidents and prime ministers, and greatly enhanced his reputation as a journalist.
+He returned to Jerusalem, where he produced detailed political essays and some lighter reportage for his principal employer and other newspapers for the next two years.
+He was a resident at 29 Rehov Hanevi'im in Jerusalem.
+He travelled extensively, interviewed heads of state, kings, presidents, and prime ministers, and greatly enhanced his reputation as a journalist.
 As noted in his autobiography, he came to realise that he would never really fit into Palestine's Zionist Jewish community, the Yishuv, and particularly that he would not be able to have a journalistic career in Hebrew.